-- 11.1 Child-on-child abuse children harming other children is unacceptable and will be taken seriously; it will not be tolerated or passed off as 'banter', 'just having a laugh', 'part of growing up' or 'boys being boys'.
-It is more likely that boys will be perpetrators of child-on-child abuse and girls victims, but allegations will be dealt with in the same manner, regardless of whether they are made by boys or girls. - 11.2 All staff should be clear about the school's policy and procedures for addressing child-on-child abuse and maintain an attitude of 'it could happen here'. - 11.3 Child-on-child abuse can take many forms, including: - physical abuse such as shaking, hitting, biting, kicking or hair pulling - bullying, including cyberbullying, prejudice-based and discriminatory bullying - sexual violence and harassment such as rape and sexual assault or sexual comments and inappropriate sexual language, remarks or jokes - causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party
+- 15.1 Child-on-child abuse children harming other children is unacceptable and will be taken seriously; it will not be tolerated or passed off as 'banter', 'just having a laugh', 'part of growing up' or 'boys being boys'.
+It is more likely that boys will be perpetrators of child-on-child abuse and girls victims, but allegations will be dealt with in the same manner, regardless of whether they are made by boys or girls. - 15.2 All staff should be clear about the school's policy and procedures for addressing childon-child abuse and maintain an attitude of 'it could happen here'. - 15.3 Child-on-child abuse can take many forms, including: - 15.3.1 physical abuse such as shaking, hitting, biting, kicking or hair pulling - 15.3.2 bullying, including cyberbullying, prejudice-based and discriminatory bullying - 15.3.3 sexual violence and harassment such as rape and sexual assault or sexual comments and inappropriate sexual language, remarks or jokes - 15.3.4 causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party - 15.3.5 up skirting, which involves taking a picture under a person's clothing without their knowledge for the purposes of sexual gratification or to cause humiliation, distress or alarm - 15.3.6 consensual and non-consensual sharing of nude and semi-nude images and/or videos (also known as sexting or youth produced sexual imagery) including pressuring others to share sexual content - 15.3.7 abuse in intimate personal relationships between peers (also known as teenage relationship abuse) such as a pattern of actual or threatened acts of physical, sexual or emotional abuse - 15.3.8 initiation/hazing used to induct newcomers into sports team or school groups by subjecting them to potentially humiliating or abusing trials with the aim of creating a bond - 15.4 Different gender issues can be prevalent when dealing with child-on-child abuse, for example girls being sexually touched/assaulted or boys being subject to initiation/hazing type violence. - 15.5 All staff recognise that that even if there are no reported cases of child-on-child abuse, such abuse may still be taking place but is not being reported.

-- up skirting, which involves taking a picture under a person's clothing without their knowledge for the purposes of sexual gratification or to cause humiliation, distress or alarm - consensual and non-consensual sharing of nude and semi-nude images and/or videos (also known as sexting or youth produced sexual imagery) including pressuring others to share sexual content - abuse in intimate personal relationships between peers (also known as teenage relationship abuse) such as a pattern of actual or threatened acts of physical, sexual or emotional abuse - initiation/hazing used to induct newcomers into sports team or school groups by subjecting them to potentially humiliating or abusing trials with the aim of creating a bond - 11.4 Different gender issues can be prevalent when dealing with child-on-child abuse, for example girls being sexually touched/assaulted or boys being subject to initiation/hazing type violence. - 11.5 All staff recognise that that even if there are no reported cases of child-on-child abuse, such abuse may still be taking place but is not being reported.
+15.6 Minimising Risk:

-11.6 Minimising risk
+We take the following steps to minimise or prevent the risk of child-on-child abuse:

-- 11.6.1 We take the following steps to minimise or prevent the risk of child-on-child abuse: - Promoting an open and honest environment where children feel safe and confident to share their concerns and worries - Using assemblies to outline acceptable and unacceptable behaviour - Promoting a preventative curriculum including through RSE, PSHE and Computing to educate and reinforce our messages through stories, role play, current affairs and other suitable activities - Promote relevant themed weeks and days such as Anti-Bullying Week, Internet Safety Day, Show Racism the Red Card - Ensuring that the school is well supervised, especially in areas where children might be vulnerable. - Provide appropriate and regular CPD opportunities through the academic year to educate and inform staff in relation to safeguarding and wider well-being - Seek specialist support when needed
+- 15.6.1 Promoting an open and honest environment where children feel safe and confident to share their concerns and worries - 15.6.2 Using assemblies to outline acceptable and unacceptable behaviour - 15.6.3 Using RSE and PSHE to educate and reinforce our messages through stories, role play, current affairs and other suitable activities - 15.6.4 Ensuring that the school is well supervised, especially in areas where children might be vulnerable.